drussellmrichie/uconn_jterm_python_workshops/python-intro/06_functions.md

 A function definition starts with the `def` keyword, followed by the name of your new function, and any arguments in parentheses.
-Then you write your code and usually end it with a `return` statement, which is the output of the function.
+Then you write your code and usually end it with a `return` statement, which defines the output of the function.
 The `return` statement lets you assign the value of a function to a variable.

 Let's say you wanted to define a function that takes one argument, a number, and